constantinedc/r-chess-pgn-viewer/README.md

 ##### For firefox

-After every change, run `jpm run` from the ffox folder.
-This should launch a new firefox instance with your latest changes.
+A Grunt task will build and launch a new Firefox instance with your latest changes.

 ### Packaging